en-wl/wordlist/README.md

     @: 8: archaic
     x: 9: invalid

-The `v` indicator is used for most words marked as variants in the dictionary.
-However, some variants will be demoted to a `V`.
-For example, if the variant is marked as "also" by Merriam-Webster, or if only some dictionaries acknowledge the existence of the variant.  `-` is used when the variant is generally not listed is the dictionary but there is some evidence of its usage.
-The `@` is used for an archaic spelling of the word.
-The `x` is used when the spelling is generally considered a misspelling, and is only included for completeness.
+`v` is used for common variants where there is clear agreement on the preferred form and the variant is reasonably frequent.  `V` is used for less common but still clearly acceptable variants; typical cases are variants marked as “also” in Merriam-Webster, or spellings that are only recognized by some major dictionaries.  `-` is used when the variant is generally not listed in standard dictionaries, but there is some evidence of real-world usage.  `@` is used for archaic spellings of the word.  `x` is used for outright misspellings that are only included for completeness.

-The `.`, `=`, and `?` are special cases for when there is little agreement on the preferred form.
-The `.` is used when both forms are considered equal and should be included in the default word list; it is generally used when the spellings is different enough that is unlikely one will be confused with the other.
-The `=` means they are still equal but only the non-variant should be included by default.
-The `?` is used when there is some disagreement but there one form is generally preferred over the other.
+The `.`, `=`, and `?` indicators are special cases for when there is no single clearly preferred form.  `.` is used when both forms are considered equal and should be included in the default word list; it is generally used when the spellings are different enough that it is unlikely one will be confused with the other.  `=` means they are still equal but only the form without a variant marker should be included by default.  `?` is used when there is some disagreement but one form is generally preferred over the other.

-The `~` indicator means the word is a variant but no information is available on the level, it should not be used for new entries.
+The `~` indicator is used for legacy data when no information is available on the level.

 An annotation is one of the following: